BlockchainCommons/spotbit/README.md

 Spotbit is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

+### Installation and Usage
+Spotbit is still under development, but it is currently working in a very limited sense.
+If you want to install it, first clone the development github branch.
+Then, install the required libraries via `pip install <LIBRARY>`.
+The code works on Linux (tested on Ubuntu 18.04), probably works on Mac, and is not currently supported on Windows.
+Finally, create a directory called `.spotbit` in your home folder.
+Copy `spotbit.config` to this directory from the Documentation branch.

+To run the server, run `python3.8 server.py`.
+Spotbit will then start making http GET requests to all the exchanges you list in the config file.
+Over 100 exchanges are supported.
+The Flask server runs over port 5000.
+There are currently three API routes you can use:
+    * `/status`
+        - Returns a string message if the server is running
+    * `/now/<currency>/<exchange>`
+        - Returns the latest candle for BTC/currency (if supported by the exchange API), or the latest spot price.
+        - currency is a three letter fiat currency (e.g. USD, JPY, etc)
+        - exchange is the name of an exchange supported by CCXT.
+If the exchange is already in the config file, then the newest row from your local database is returned.
+If the exchange is not supported, then Spotbit will directly request this exchange and return data but it will not be stored locally.
+    * `/hist/<currency>/<exchange>/<date_start>/<date_end>`
+        - Returns all data in the specified BTC/currency pair between `date_start` and `date_end`.
+        - Dates can be passed either as ISO-8601 dates (YYYY-MM-DDTHH:mm:SS) or millisecond timestamps.
+        - If the exchange is not present in your config file, then no data is returned.

 ## Origin, Authors, Copyright & Licenses

 Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).